superawesome-org/sa-mobile-sdk-ios/rdocs/source/02integrate.rst

 Installing CocoaPods
 --------------------

-If you don't have CocoaPods installed on your machine you can install it by using the following command in your terminal:
+If you don't have CocoaPods installed on your machine you can install it by issuing the following command in your terminal:

 .. code-block:: shell